Houston Hospital Negligence Attorney

 If you or a loved one was injured due to hospital negligence, it is crucial to seek the skilled and experienced legal assistance of a medical malpractice attorney.
 At Hampton & King, our Houston medical malpractice attorneys represent those who have suffered injuries caused by hospital negligence.
 When you work with us, you will not be charged any upfront costs or legal fees unless we obtain compensation on your behalf.

 Reach out to our team today for the help you deserve at (713) 489-0993.

 What is Hospital Negligence?

 When an individual is admitted to a hospital, that person’s life is suddenly in the hands of nurses, physicians, and other staff members.
 If a hospital is understaffed or fails to hire qualified attendants, negligence is likely to occur.
-Although an individual, such as a physician, nurse, anesthesiologist, or other employee, causes the patient harm through negligence, the hospital is often deemed responsible for that employee’s actions.
+Although an individual, such as a physician, nurse, anesthesiologist, or another employee, causes the patient harm through negligence, the hospital is often deemed responsible for that employee’s actions.
 This is known as vicarious liability.